-U.K. homelessness includes rough sleepers—people living in the “open air” and places not designed for habitation; hidden homeless or sofa-surfers–people who live with family or friends because they have no home of their own; and statutory homeless—those who are eligible for local assistance because they are judged to be unintentionally homeless and meet priority need criteria.
-The “priority need groups” includes people who are:
+Statutory Homeless — those who are eligible for local assistance because they are judged to be unintentionally homeless and meet priority need criteria.
+The “priority need groups” include people who are:

 - In households with dependent children or a pregnant woman

 - Aged 18 to 20 who were previously in care